plengqui/SportidentTinymesh/README.md

 # Getting the hardware and components
 Are you interested in Orienteering, electronics, and programming?
 Do you live in the southern Stockholm area?
 Then I would be happy to lend you any of my stuff so you can test this for real:
-- Tinymesh Development Kit
+- Tinymesh Development Kit.
-- Individual Tinymesh components
+- Individual Tinymesh components.
-- PCB for Tinymesh components and Teensy
+- PCB for Tinymesh components and Teensy.
 - Teensy microcontrollers.
-- SlimJim antennas
+- SlimJim antennas.

 Just drop me an email at ```per (kanelbulle) lengquist.se```

 Also: do you have a suggestion what this system should be called?
 Current idea is "SMOC - Sportident Mesh Online Controls".

 # TODO
--	Add SRR-OEM chip to the design, sending its serial data at every punch to the Teensy.
--	Test end-to-end solution from punch in the Sportident station, over Tinymesh radio, to the python application on the PC.
+-	Get the Sportident SRR chip working with the Radio Unit.
+Implement buffering in the Teensy-LC.
+-	Implement SIRAP protocol in the Python Gateway application to forward punches to OLA.
--	Build more units and test a full mesh network.
+-	Build more Radio Units and test in more real orienteering events.
+- Invent a way for the person deploying the Radio Units in the forest to get verification that each deployed online control works end-to-end.
+Perhaps by the Gateway Application publishing its status logs on a web page.